phayes/geoPHP/README.md

 $multipoint_points = $multipoint->getComponents();
 $first_wkt = $multipoint_points[0]->out('wkt');

-print "This multipolygon has ".$multipoint->numGeometries()." points.
+print "This multipoint has ".$multipoint->numGeometries()." points.
 The first point has a wkt representation of ".$first_wkt;
 ```
 =======